-The SAE, or Society of Automotive Engineers, is a professional organization based in the United States that develops and publishes standards for the engineering of vehicles and related technologies.
-Founded in 1905, the SAE has grown to become a global organization with over 138,000 members worldwide.
+The SAE, or the Society of Automotive Engineers, develops and publishes standards for engineering vehicles and related technologies.
+Founded in 1905, the SAE has grown into a global organization with over 138,000 members worldwide.

-The organization’s standards cover a wide range of topics, including vehicle design and performance, fuels and lubricants, safety, and environmental impact.
+The organization’s standards include vehicle design and performance, fuels and lubricants, safety, and environmental impact.
 SAE standards are widely used in the automotive industry and are recognized as a benchmark for quality and safety.